 Products of conception or fetal tissue

-- Submit 0.5 to 1 cm3 sample from the fetal side of the placenta at the site of cord insertion.
+• Placenta - submit 0.5 to 1 cm3 sample from the fetal side of the placenta at the site of cord insertion.

-- Place each tissue sample in a separate, tightly sealed, sterile container with cytogenetic transport media or sterile saline solution.
+- Place each tissue sample in a separate, tightly-sealed, sterile container filled with cytogenetic transport media (provided by Colorado Genetics Laboratory) or sterile saline solution.

-- Label each container with the patient’s name and type of sample.
+- Label each container with the patient’s name, a second patient identifier (such as date of birth), and type of sample.

 - Maintain sample(s) at room temperature and transport to the Colorado Genetics Laboratory immediately.
 If it is necessary to hold a tissue sample overnight, please refrigerate.
 Do not freeze.

 - Formalin fixed tissues are not appropriate for chromosome analysis.
-However, parrafin embedded or formalin fixed tissues are accepted for FISH for Chromosome Abnormalities Common in Pregnancy Loss.
+However, paraffin embedded or formalin fixed tissues are accepted for FISH for Chromosome Abnormalities Common in Pregnancy Loss .

 The sample must be accompanied by a complete Test Request Form.
 Please include pertinent clinical and family history.
 If the sample is products of conception/fetal tissue, include the gestational age at the time of specimen collection.